Ready to respond to disasters & emergencies

 We’re using our voice as a major global business to raise awareness of the refugee crisis, engage the private sector and champion policies that support the rights of refugees.

 In early 2017, we joined the Tent Partnership for Refugees, which brings together businesses, governments and relief organisations.
 Additionally, we committed to work with local NGOs across Europe and the Middle East to help refugees access essential hygiene products and behaviours, develop skills, and feel at home in their host country.

-In September 2017, our CEO Paul Polman spoke in the margins of the UN General Assembly alongside other business leaders.
+In September 2017, our former CEO Paul Polman spoke in the margins of the UN General Assembly alongside other business leaders.
 He used his speech to reinforce the urgent need for action from the private sector.

 We chose World Refugee Day on 20 June 2017 to kick off a Ben & Jerry’s campaign, ‘Together for Refugees’, with the International Rescue Committee.
 It asks European consumers to urge their representatives in Brussels to expand refugee resettlement in the EU.

 Nearly 20,000 people have already emailed their Members of European Parliament across Europe and 17,500 have signed a petition in the Netherlands alone.
 Ben & Jerry's has also launched a new ice cream flavour − Home Sweet Honey Comb – to support the campaign.
 The packaging carries a clear message: ‘Refugees Welcome’.

 Through Ben & Jerry’s, we’re partnering with The Entrepreneurial Refugee Network (TERN) to help refugees improve their livelihoods and better integrate them into their new society.
 The Ice Cream Entrepreneurs (ICE) Academy gives refugee entrepreneurs the training they need to develop their own business, alongside short-term jobs in our own business.

 In 2017, we piloted the ICE Academy in the UK and we are extending it to Germany and the Netherlands in 2018.